 Welcome to today's edition of the Rush 24-7 podcast.

-You gotta see this, you gotta see this, we got it in the nick of time.
+We got it in the nick of time.

 I look at it.

-It's a TMZ story, Rachel Dolazal.
+It's a TMZ story.

 I'm pregnant, it says, the headline.

-I'm sorry, who cares?
+I'm saying, who cares?

-Rachel Dolezov pregnant.
+Rachel Dolezo pregnant.

 Big whoop.

-Everybody's well, who's the father?
+Everybody's, well, who's the father?

 We won't know till it comes out, folks.